 The Lion, The Witch, and the Wardrobe December 7-17, 2017 (based on the book by C.S.
 Lewis)

 Four children are evacuated from London during the Blitz.
 While exploring the Professor’s house, they stumble across the gateway to another world, and the adventure begins.
 The land of Narnia is under the spell of the wicked White Witch, and the four very quickly find themselves caught up in a deadly struggle between good and evil.

-Junie B. Jones: I Am Not A Crook!
-MARCH 8-18, 2018 (by allison clark, based on the books by Barbara Park)
+Junie B. Jones: Is Not A Crook!
+MARCH 8-18, 2018 (by Allison Clark, based on the books by Barbara Park)

 Something terrible happened to Junie B. Jones at school today!
 Someone stole her new furry mittens!
 So when Junie B. finds a wonderful pen of many colors, she should be allowed to keep it, right?
 Junie B. Jones is not a crook . . . or is she?
 A hilarious and heartfelt tale based on the best-selling book series by Barbara Park.